LewisScally/alex-form-study/src/pages/index.md

         type: form_field
       - input_type: text
         name: Allergy
-        label: Do you have an allergy to fungi?
+        label: 'Do you have an allergy to fungi, answer yes or no.'
         default_value: lorem-ipsum
         options: []
         is_required: false